History of Tau Chapter

 At this time, Tau was known as an honorary professional education and social service fraternity.
-The Brotherhood met weekly (the day varied radically).
+The Brotherhood met weekly.
 Its purpose was “to assemble those who have had training under the Scout Oath and Law, to develop friendship, leadership, character, citizenship, and good college spirit.”

 Tau’s first Grand Master (President), William G. Perry, led eighteen members to quickly establish the Chapter as a leader of service at the University of Florida, then an all male school of six hundred students and only nine registered fraternities.
 All nineteen men were Eagle Scouts, as prerequisite for membership.